Don’t Brush Off Email Privacy

 With that reflects a complete disregard for privacy.
 Not to mention a lack of tech savvy.

 One Simple Tip

-I get inquiries from folks who have been on the receiving end of such e-mail and there are two issues they ask me about:
+I get inquiries from folks who have been on the receiving end of such email and there are two issues they consistently ask me about:

-So as you can see, your contacts not only do not appreciate their e-mail addresses being made public without their permission but there are those that assume they can then spam those addresses because they are visible!
-By not protecting your contact’s privacy you are in fact opening them up to additional unwanted unasked for e-mail.
+Your contacts do not appreciate their email addresses being made public without their permission.
+At the same time there are those that assume they can then spam those addresses because they are visible.

-Do not assume those you e-mail don’t care about this topic — they do!
+Do not assume those you email don’t care about this topic.

-Part of this problem is the BCc: is not visible by default with some programs.
-In some cases it isn’t easy to find and you have to search for the BCc: option.
-Search the Help tab or support Web site for your e-mail software for more information and find out how to BCc:.
+Part of this problem is the BCc: is not visible by default.
+With some programs, it isn’t easy to find and you have to search for the BCc: option.
+Search the Help tab or support website for your email software for more information and find out how to BCc:.

 Knowing how to use the BCc: option of your email software is essential to protecting your contact’s addresses.
 Show you “get it” and respect your contact’s privacy.
 Wherever BCc: may hide, find it and use it!